-Accommodation Allowanc For the purposes of this s ccommodation Allowance or the purposes of this section the following definitions are in effect: Principal Residence: A residence maintained at another location which is a self- contained domestic establishment, in accordance with the Income Tax Act .
+Accommodation Allowance For the purposes of this section the following definitions are in effect: Principal Residence: A residence maintained at another location which is a self- contained domestic establishment, in accordance with the Income Tax Act .
 Secondary Residence: A residence maintained during the period of elected office within the Toronto region, which is additional to the principal residence, in accordance with the Income Tax Act .